Positive Polar Corp. · Research Program

 Responsible research by design

-This program is laboratory-stage pathway characterization, aligned with the Ocean Visions Phytoplankton Carbon Solutions (PCS) Research Framework.
+This program is laboratory-stage pathway characterization, structured using the Ocean Visions Phytoplankton Carbon Solutions (PCS) Research Framework as an independent organizing reference.
+Positive Polar Corp. has no formal affiliation with or endorsement from Ocean Visions.
 We are aware of the regional and ethical history of ocean iron fertilization — and we deliberately distinguish this work from unilateral, unmonitored, or commercially-driven interventions.

 No environmental release is contemplated within Phases 0–2.
 Science precedes any ocean activity.